 Regardless of how you choose to move forward with your relationship – whether you stay, leave, or are still undecided – Begin Again Institute offers a Partner Support Program that is included in the cost of our 14-Day Men’s Intensive.

 In fact, we are the only facility in the country that offers a Partner Support Program that runs parallel to our men’s program.
-The Partner Support Program is facilitated by Laurie Hall RScP, CPC, PSAP.
-Laurie is President of the Association of Partners of Sex Addicts Trauma Specialists.
-In this 10-hour Partner Support Program, Ms. Hall helps you restore your sense of safety, gain clarity and understanding, and helps you create a solid plan for your future.
+The former President of the Association of Partners of Sex Addicts Trauma Specialists.
+In this 10-hour Partner Support Program help you restore your sense of safety, gain clarity and understanding, and helps you create a solid plan for your future.

 Eventually, to overcome betrayal trauma, you will need to learn how to trust again.
 Throughout the recovery process, you need to learn to not blame yourself for your partner’s actions.
 Take care of your mind and body to stay healthy.
 Get the support that you need from friends, family, or a skilled therapist so that you can overcome the trauma and move into the life that you deserve.